 Scan raw keys

-to limit at most how many keys to print out (30 by default).
-Use --cf
+Use --from and --to options to specify the range to scan (unbounded by default).
+Use --limit to limit at most how many keys to print out (30 by default).
+Use --cf to specify which cf to scan (can be default, write or lock).

 ./tikv-ctl --data-dir /var/lib/tikv/db/ raw-scan --from 'zt' --limit 2 --cf default